Pittsfield, New Hampshire

 Pittsfield is a town in Merrimack County, New Hampshire, United States.
 The population was 4,075 at the 2020 census.

 The main village in town, where 1,570 people resided at the 2020 census, is defined as the Pittsfield census-designated place (CDP), and is located on the Suncook River in the west-central portion of town.
 It consists of the built-up village centered on the intersections of Barnstead Road, Catamount Road, Carroll Street, and Depot Street.
+Since 1981, Pittsfield has hosted the annual Suncook Valley Rotary Hot Air Balloon Rally, the "Balloon Rally," in the first weekend of August.

 History

 For many years prior to its 1782 incorporation, the area was an unnamed parish of Chichester.
 Like Pittsburg in the north, Pittsfield was named for William Pitt, Prime Minister of the United Kingdom, and a great friend of the colonies prior to the American Revolution.
 The town was settled in 1768 by several families originally from Hampton, New Hampshire.
 Founder John Cram built grist and sawmills here in the late 18th century.
 Since 1901, Globe Manufacturing has made protective clothing for firefighters here.

 The town claimed the Guinness World Record in July 2001 as the place where the most people wore Groucho Marx glasses at the same time (522).
 Before Pittsfield's attempt, no other town had tried to set the record.